Intrinsic Value and Time Value of Options

 Setting a Price Floor

 Intrinsic value acts as a lower limit for the price of an option.
 It ensures that the option cannot be traded below its intrinsic value, as this would create an arbitrage opportunity.
-Traders can use the intrinsic value as a guidepost when buying or selling options, helping them avoid overpaying or undervaluing the contracts.
+Traders can use the intrinsic value as a key reference when buying or selling options.
+This will help them avoid overpaying or undervaluing the contracts.

 Risk Management